About Young Jazz Composers

 • 2 MuseScore tutorials.

-• A professionally photographed headshot
+• A professionally photographed headshot.

 • Professional audio/video recording of their finished pieces as performed by our musicians at a local venue – GREAT for college applications and resumes!